psychoinformatics-de/ipsy-docs/content/pages/tools/htcondor.rst

 .. code::

     # The environment
-    # the universe is always vanilla for interactive jobs
-    # universe = vanilla
+    universe       = vanilla
     getenv         = True

-    # per default, an interactive job will end if you do not use the session for
-    # more than 2 hours.
-When using a submit file, this would be overwritten to
-    # "never", so we manually specify it again.
+    # Auto-exit after being idle for 2 hours (7200 seconds)
+    # If you are tempted to set this to a high value: just don't.
+Jobs sitting
+    # idle block other users from executing jobs.
+Don't be that person.
     environment    = "TMOUT=7200"

     # Required Resources